Angermuseum Erfurt

 General Information

-Seating Possibilities Rest Area Souvenir Shop Lock Boxes Animals are not allowed, with the exception of pets accompanying disabled persons. is not Accessible for Free Public Access Accessibility Checked
+Souvenir Shop Lock Boxes Seating Possibilities Rest Area No Pets Allowed is not Accessible for Free Public Access Accessibility Checked

 Museum services